furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/getting_started/furiosa_mlperf.rst

     --devices "npu:0:*"

-To run BERT-large server scenario, you need to specify the target QPS in an user config file to get the expected performance.
+To run the BERT-large server scenario, you need to specify the target QPS in a user config file to get the expected performance:

 .. code-block:: sh